swcarpentry/r-novice-inflammation/01-supp-factors.md

 > ## Key Points {.callout}
 >
-> * Factors are used to represent catagorical data
+> * Factors are used to represent categorical data
 > * Factors can be *ordered* or *unordered*
 > * Some R functions have special methods for handling factors